rs/rest-layer/README.md

 ### Modes

 REST Layer handles mapping of HTTP methods to your resource URLs automatically.
-With REST, there is two kind of resource URL pathes: collection and item URLs.
-Collection URLs (`/<resource>`) are pointing to the collection of items while item URL (`/<resource>/<item_id>`) points to a specific item in that collection.
-HTTP methods are used to perform [CRUDL](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on those resource.
+With REST, there is two kind of resource URL paths: collection and item URLs.
+Collection URLs (`/<resource>`) are pointing to the collection of items, while item URL (`/<resource>/<item_id>`) points to a specific item in that collection.
+HTTP methods are used to perform [CRUDL](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on those resources.

-You can easily dis/allow operation on a per resource basis using `resource.Conf`'s `AllowedModes` property.
+You can easily dis/allow an operation on a per resource basis using `resource.Conf`'s `AllowedModes` property.
 The use of modes instead of HTTP methods in the configuration adds a layer of abstraction necessary to handle specific cases like `PUT` HTTP method performing a `create` if the specified item does not exist or a `replace` if it does.
 This gives you precise control of what you want to allow or not.

 Modes are passed as configuration to resources as follow: